“Why does he see things so differently than I do? Even when I explain where I’m coming from, I can’t seem to help him understand!”

 Growing and maintaining healthy relationships can be hard work—but good work.
 A working knowledge of the Enneagram is one of several effective ways to do the hard work with very positive outcomes.

-Several Envision therapists utilize the Enneagram to help their clients identify their natural strengths and personality traits.
+Sometimes Envision therapists utilize the Enneagram to help their clients identify their natural strengths and personality traits.
 Clients can use an Enneagram type to develop strategies for their life stage, vocation, and in relationships with others.
 We can provide tools to help you easily learn more about yourself by learning about your Enneagram type, as well as learning about how you relate to others and how they relate to you, all based on how our personalities were designed by God.